 Cash compensation.
 Mr. Kieffer will receive a base salary of \$225,000.
 In addition, Mr. Kieffer will be eligible for an annual cash performance bonus of up to 60% of base salary.
 As described above, the two performance metrics for 2010 include adjusted operating margin and EBITDA, with each of the performance metrics accounting for one-half of Mr. Kieffer's bonus potential.
 For each performance metric, Mr. Kieffer would not be eligible to receive a bonus if actual performance were less than 80% of target.
 If actual achievement of a performance metric were exactly 80% of target, Mr. Kieffer would be eligible to receive 20% of his maximum bonus potential with respect to that performance metric.
-If actual achievement of a performance metric, increasing ratably from 20% to 30% of the maximum bonus potential for that performance metric.
-Finally, if actual achievement of a performance metric were between 100% and 150% of target, Mr. Kieffer would be eligible to receive a percentage of his maximum bonus potential for that performance metric.
-Finally, if actual achievement of a performance metric.
+If actual achievement of a performance metric were between 80% and 100% of target, Mr. Kieffer would be eligible to receive a percentage of his maximum bonus with respect to that performance metric, increasing ratably from 20% to 30% of the maximum bonus potential for that performance metric were between 100% and 150% of target, Mr. Kieffer would be eligible to receive a percentage of his maximum bonus with respect to that performance metric, increasing ratably from 30% to 60% of the maximum bonus potential for that performance metric.
 The amount of bonus payable to Mr. Kieffer will be determined by our compensation committee following the end of the year, based on the level of achievement of the performance objectives.